PlanktoScope/forklift/README.md

 ### Deploy a published pallet

 Once you have forklift, you will need to clone a pallet and apply it to your Docker host.
-For example, you can clone the latest unstable version (on the `edge` branch) of the [`github.com/PlanktoScope/pallet-standard`](https://github.com/PlanktoScope/pallet-standard) pallet using the command:
+For example, you can clone the latest unstable version (on the `main` branch) of the [`github.com/ethanjli/pallet-example-minimal`](https://github.com/ethanjli/pallet-example-minimal) pallet using the command:
 ```
-forklift plt clone github.com/PlanktoScope/pallet-standard@edge
+forklift plt clone github.com/ethanjli/pallet-example-minimal@main
 ```

-Then you will need to download everything required by your local pallet into your local cache.
+Then you may need to download everything required by your local pallet into your local cache.
 You can download the necessary requirements using the command:
 ```
 forklift plt cache-all
 ```